fire78625/AI_packing/README.md

 ## Usage
 ### Training phase
-First, each original binary executable in training set needs to use tools or commands to generate 2 category files: .asm file and .byte file
+First, each original binary executable in training set needs to use tools (ex: IDA Pro) or commands (ex: xxd) to generate 2 category files: .asm file and .byte file

 Afterwards, the inputs of training phase are binary executable(PE), .asm file, and .byte file